hashs-c/LEOs_Animosity/README.md

 ### hand_labeled.csv
 This csv contains hand-labeled data classifying users as LEOs or non-LEOs.
 In it should be three columns: `handle`, `classification`, and `link`.
 The classification should be one of 1, 0, -1, where 1 classifies the user as a LEO, 0 classifies as non-LEO, and -1 means the user was not found.
 The link column consists of the base https://twitter.com/intent/user?user_id= + the handle number.

+### tweet_id_only.csv

+This csv contains all the tweet ids that were obtained through the data collection process that is described in the paper.
+This file contains the `docID` column of the alltweets.csv file.

 ## Running JST